sergio11/fitflextv_android/README.md

 - **Mapper Pattern**: 🔄 Facilitates conversion between different data models (DTOs, BOs, etc.), ensuring data consistency and smooth interactions across various application components. 📐

+## License ⚖️

+This project is licensed under the MIT License, an open-source software license that allows developers to freely use, copy, modify, and distribute the software. 🛠️ This includes use in both personal and commercial projects, with the only requirement being that the original copyright notice is retained. 📄

+Please note the following limitations:

+- The software is provided "as is", without any warranties, express or implied. 🚫🛡️
+- If you distribute the software, whether in original or modified form, you must include the original copyright notice and license. 📑
+- The license allows for commercial use, but you cannot claim ownership over the software itself. 🏷️

+The goal of this license is to maximize freedom for developers while maintaining recognition for the original creators.

 ## Architecture Overview 🏛️

 Our application is designed with a robust and scalable architecture to ensure maintainability, testability, and flexibility.
 The architecture leverages several design patterns and principles to create a well-structured and efficient system.